What's the difference between 50Ω and 75Ω connectors?

 Badly manufactured parts may: Have pins that are too big or small for the mating socket, causing intermittent connection or damage to the socket.
 Wrong sized dialectric (the, typically, white plastic in the middle), leading to sloppy fits or connectors that won't fit together.
 Pins that don't properly fit the wiring inside the connector, that come loose.
 Wrongly sized outer crimp rings that don't fit over the coax, or are so sloppy that they don't grip it.

 75Ω cable is traditionally used with television video and RF leads.
-The usual thinner cable being RG59 (that's a specification, not a product code), commonly used for patch leads and other flexible leads on mobile equipment.
+The usual thinner cable being RG59 (that's a military cable specification, not a particular product code; theoretically it means that any cable identified as RG59 should have the same characteristics as any other RG59 cable, though some cables may actually be better, and some may not actually match the specifications properly), commonly used for patch leads and other flexible leads on mobile equipment.
 And the usual thicker cable being RG6, used for higher quality, low loss, less flexible cabling, such as rack mounted equipment that's fixed into position, and used with good antenna wiring.

 50Ω cable is traditionally used with communication equipment (radio antennas and computer networking).
 The usual thinner cable being RG58 (it's smaller than RG59), and the usual thicker cable being RG8 (bigger than RG6).